ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Proposed Framework

 The performance verification module runs on the edge server and evaluates the received data along two dimensions: privacy strength and data utility.
-Privacy strength is assessed by simulating canonical attacks, while data utility is quantified via performance on downstream tasks.
-The server converts evaluations into feedback signals that are transmitted to the terminal device and used to update TD3 reward-function parameters, thereby enabling continual and online refinement of the privacy budget allocation policy.
+Privacy strength is assessed offline through canonical attack simulations (e.g., membership inference, property inference), while data utility is quantified via performance on downstream tasks.
+The server converts these evaluations into feedback signals that are transmitted to the terminal for real-time policy switching and periodic drift detection, which triggers offline refinement and policy-set refresh when necessary.
+The four modules are detailed next.